mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 title: Kriti's work log
 description:
 published: true
-date: 2023-07-13T17:29:18.702Z
+date: 2023-07-13T19:16:39.354Z
 tags:
 editor: markdown
 dateCreated: 2023-07-06T18:59:51.770Z
 ---

 # Working on
-- Product strategy co-working with Ghislaine

 - Review this cycle's projects
+	- 2023-07 backend fixes
+  - Installation improvements
+  - Internationalization
+  - Move DDL operations to SQL functions
 - Figure out if any follow up is needed for any projects:
 	- Installation improvements:
 		- Plan next installation related meeting
 		- Post installation meeting notes
 - Continue following up on 1Password renewal
-- Check in with individual team members to see if everyone has everything they need and if there's anything time sensitive to discuss
+- Check in with individual team members to see if everyone has everything they need and if there's anything time sensitive to discuss:
+	- TODO: Brent, Anish, Rajat, Mukesh, Dom

 ## Backlog
 - Set up CRM in Mathesar